Where is the next Community Games taking place?

 “The Community Games is organised entirely by a team of enthusiastic local volunteers, led by Dennis Kennedy.
 Dennis founded the Sutton Games in 2012 and has now gone onto set up Community Games throughout the Midlands.”

-“The Sutton Games is funded in a few ways.
-We receive a grant from the Sutton Coldfield Charitable Trust, have a handful of sponsors and this year we are also generating modest income via ticket sales.
+“The Community Games is funded in a few ways.
+We receive a grant from the Sutton Coldfield Charitable Trust (Sutton Games), have a handful of sponsors and this year we are also generating modest income via ticket sales.
 Combined, these cover the cost of the event.
-We do not make a profit – any left-over money is carried over to invest in the next Sutton Games.”
+We do not make a profit – any left-over money is carried over to invest in the next Games.”

 Are any of the activities suitable for people with accessibility needs?